bnb-chain/zkbnb/docs/protocol.md

 - `blockNumber`: rollup block number
 - `priorityOperations`: priority operations count
-- `pendingOnchainOperationsHash`: hash of all onchain operations that have to be processed when block is finalized (verified)
+- `pendingOnchainOperationsHash`: hash of all on-chain operations that have to be processed when block is finalized (verified)
 - `timestamp`: block timestamp
 - `stateRoot`: root hash of the rollup tree state
 - `commitment`: rollup block commitment